 - LA Children’s Social care enquiries and/or assessment about whether a child is in need of protection or services;

-- Consideration by an employer of disciplinary action in relation to possible performance/ conduct issues;
+- Consideration by an employer of internal measures such as training/additional support and or disciplinary action in relation to possible performance/ conduct issues;

 - Whether action in regards to the person making the allegation should be considered where the allegation has no foundation and may be malicious.

 The LADO and the designated safeguarding lead should consider first whether further details are needed and whether there is evidence or information that establishes that the allegation is false or unfounded.

 If the allegation is not demonstrably false and there is cause to suspect that the adult (or in specific circumstances the 16 or 17 year old) poses a risk of harm, the LADO should convene a Managing Allegations Against Staff and Volunteers Meeting (ASV).
 This will sometimes have to take place immediately but the speed at which it is convened should be commensurate to the risk.
 In Surrey CC, where possible, we aim to hold an ASV meeting within three to five working days of the referral.
 However, there are times when this may not be possible due to logistics and availability.
 In some but not all cases, it may be necessary to hold an ASV review either face to face, virtually or in writing.
 This should be held at least weeks but no later than 4 weeks from the initial ASV.